tyler36/ddev-cypress/README.md

 - DDEV >= 1.19
 - Modern OS
-  - macOS 10.9 and above (Intel or Apple Silicon 64-bit (x64 or arm64))
+  - MacOS 10.9 and above (Intel or Apple Silicon 64-bit (x64 or arm64))
   - Linux Ubuntu 12.04 and above, Fedora 21 and Debian 8 (x86_64 or Arm 64-bit (x64 or arm64))
-  - Windows 7 and above (64-bit only)
+  - Windows 7 and above (64-bit)
 - Interactive mode requires a X11 server running on the host machine.

 ## Steps